nhordiienko23/team-management-system/README.md

 # Team Management System

-A production-ready Spring Boot backend application designed for managing professional sports teams, player rosters, coaches, and users.
-Built with clean architecture principles, it provides a scalable REST API, secure OAuth2 authentication, reliable data persistence, and comprehensive audit logging.
+A Spring Boot backend application for managing professional sports teams, player rosters, coaches, and users.
+Tthat allows users to manage teams and their rosters.
+The system includes OAuth2/OIDC authentication with role-based access control, Spring Data JPA Specifications for dynamic filtering, pagination, Liquibase database migrations, centralized exception handling, AOP-based audit logging, and integration testing with Testcontainers and PostgreSQL.

 ## 🚀 Key Features

-* **Comprehensive Domain Management:** Full CRUD operations for Teams, Players, Coaches, and Users.
+* **Team & Roster Management:** Manage teams and their members, view team rosters, retrieve players and coaches through their teams, or work with players and coaches separately.
+* **RESTful API & Pagination:** REST endpoints for managing teams, players, coaches, and users with server-side pagination using Pageable.
-* **Advanced Filtering & Search:** Server-side filtering using Spring Data JPA Specifications (e.g., by salary, experience, rankings, positions).
+* **Advanced Filtering & Search:** Dynamic filtering using Spring Data JPA Specifications, including criteria such as salary, experience, ratings, positions, and championships.
-* **Security & Authentication:** Robust OAuth2 and OIDC integration with role-based access control (differentiating between Admin and standard User operations).
+* **Security & Authentication:** OAuth2/OIDC authentication with Google, GitHub, and a custom authorization server, combined with role-based access control for Admin and User operations.
-* **Audit Logging:** Centralized auditing mechanism to track system actions, modifications, and user activity.
+* **Audit Logging:** AOP-based logging and auditing of important application actions and method execution.
-* **Database Migrations:** Version-controlled database schema management utilizing Liquibase.
+* **Database Migrations:** Version-controlled database schema changes managed with Liquibase.
+* **API Documentation:** Interactive API documentation with Springdoc OpenAPI and Swagger UI.
-* **Centralized Exception Handling:** Unified global error handling using `@ControllerAdvice` to ensure clean and predictable API responses.
+* **Centralized Exception Handling:** Global exception handling with @ControllerAdvice for consistent API error responses.
 * **API Documentation:** Integrated Springdoc OpenAPI (Swagger UI) for interactive API exploration and testing.
+* **Integration Testing:** Integration tests for controllers, services, and repositories using Spring Boot Test, Spring Security Test, Testcontainers, and PostgreSQL.
+* **Unit Testing:** Unit tests with JUnit 5 and Mockito for business logic, DTO validation, mappers, specifications, and exception handling.
 * **Dockerized Infrastructure:** Containerized application and database provisioning using Docker and Docker Compose.

 ## 🛠 Tech Stack